Learning hidden cascades via classification: Monte Carlo experiments

 \subsection{Evaluation on Empirical Social Graph (Insiders Network)}

 The proposed method is subsequently validated using the insiders' network, which is described in detail in Section~\hyperref[sec:insiders-network-data]{\ref*{sec:insiders-network-data}}.
 In this setup, rather than generating ground truth parameters $\boldsymbol{\theta}$ from transaction data, we fix the ground truth parameters \textit{a priori}.
 The objective is to evaluate the model's effectiveness in a larger, more complex network with a greater number of entities.
 Unlike previous setups, this experiment involves multiple seed entities.
 The spreading process begins from each seed entity sequentially, with an incremental time offset.
 Specifically, the first seed entity initiates spreading at time $t$, the second at time $t+1$, and so on.
-As shown in Figure~\hyperref[fig:empirical-graph]{\ref*{fig:empirical-graph}} in Appendix~\hyperref[app:Figures]{\ref*{app:Figures}}, the nodes marked in red represent these seed entities, which are distributed across different regions of the network to ensure extensive spread.
-We vary the spreading model parameters $p$ and $q$ over the set $\{0.1,\ 0.3,\ 0.5,\ 0.7,\ 0.9\}$, and the corresponding estimated values, denoted by $\hat{p}$ and $\hat{q}$, are learned for different combinations of these parameters.
-The results, presented in Table~\hyperref[tab:Robustness-insiders-network]{\ref*{tab:Robustness-insiders-network}} in Appendix~\hyperref[app:Tables]{\ref*{app:Tables}}, demonstrate that our method accurately captures the transmission dynamics in a densely connected real-world network.
+As shown in Figure~\hyperref[fig:empirical-graph]{\ref*{fig:empirical-graph}}, the nodes marked in red represent these seed entities, which are distributed across different regions of the network to ensure extensive spread.